 Despite their roots in physical realism, distributed hydrologic models can suffer from substantial uncertainty.
-A major source of uncertainty originates from the proper identification of parameter values that vary across the watershed, especially when observed streamflow data is only available at one or a few points.
-Parameters can be discretized across the watershed in several ways: uniquely for each grid cell (fully distributed), based on hydrologic response units (semi-distributed), or in the simplest case, a single parameter set for all model grid cells (lumped).
+A major source of uncertainty originates from the proper identification of parameter values that vary across the watershed, especially when observed streamflow data is only available at one or a few points (Exbrayat et al., 2014).
+Parameters can be discretized across the watershed in several ways (Flugel, 1995; Efstratiadis et al., 2008; Khakbaz, et al., 2012): uniquely for each grid cell or hydrologic response unit (fully distributed), based on sub-basins whose boundaries do not necessarily ensure homogenous characteristics (semi-distributed), or in the simplest case, a single parameter set for all model grid cells (lumped).
 With limited data, the parameter identification problem, particularly for the fully distributed case, can be impractical or infeasible (Beven, 2001).
 The parameterization challenge has spurred substantial advances in understanding appropriate calibration techniques for distributed hydrologic models.
 Many studies have attempted to reduce the dimensionality of the calibration problem to alleviate the issue of equifinality (Beven & Freer, 2001), which is the phenomenon whereby multiple parameter sets produce indistinguishable model performance.
 This work has found favorable results when the parametric complexity of the distributed model is aligned with the data available for calibration (Leavesley, et al., 2003; Ajami, et al., 2004; Eckhardt, et al., 2005; Frances, et al., 2007; Zhu & Lettenmaier, 2007; Cole & Moore, 2008; Pokhrel & Gupta, 2010; Khakbaz, et al., 2012).
 There has also been extensive research exploring the use of multiple objectives and different operational procedures to understand parameter estimation tradeoffs and identifiability for distributed model calibration, with great success (Madsen, 2003; Efstratiadis & Koutsoyiannis, 2010; Li, et al., 2010; Kumar, et al., 2013).

 Despite these advances, important questions still persist.
 It still remains difficult to compare the uncertainty that emerges from different operational calibration procedures for multisite applications (i.e. whether gages in series should be used sequentially or simultaneously for calibration) and under different levels of parametric complexity.
 Due to the computational burden required to calibrate distributed models, this uncertainty is problematic to explore.
 Further, in poorly gaged basins, it is challenging to quantify the lost accuracy and increased uncertainty for interior flow estimation when a distributed model is calibrated only at an outlet gage (which is often all that is available in developing country river basins).
-Many studies have reported that distributed models calibrated at the basin outlet are less accurate at interior locations (Anderson et al., 2001; Cao, et al., 2006; Wang, et al., 2012). but the extent of the error and uncertainty is unknown due to the computational expense needed to explore this issue.
-Finally, rarely have the implications of these calibration issues been explicitly examined for an alternative climate, which is required in climate change impact studies.
+In the case of significant spatial variability in the basin properties that influence runoff generation (e.g., permeability, vegetation, slope, etc.), accurate runoff predictions are unlikely at interior locations based only on the lumped information obtained at the basin outlet (Anderson et al., 2001; Cao, et al., 2006; Breuer et al., 2009; Lerat et al., 2012; Simith et al., 2012; Wang, et al., 2012).
+The extent of this error and uncertainty is not well understood for heterogeneous basins due to the computational expense required to explore this issue.
+Finally, rarely have the implications of these calibration issues been explicitly examined for possible future climate conditions, which is required in climate change impact studies.
 This question has been explored for lumped, conceptual models (Wilby, 2005; Steinschneider, et al., 2012), but has been difficult to evaluate for computationally expensive distributed models.